O365/python-o365/docs/source/getting_started.rst

 ==============
 Types
 -----
-You can only authenticate using oauth authentication because Microsoft deprecated basic auth on November 1st 2018.
+You can only authenticate using OAuth authentication because Microsoft deprecated basic auth on November 1st 2018.

 .. important::